Vet Stone

 Vet Stone (born Vaetta Stewart; May 2, 1950, Vallejo, California) is an American soul singer.
 She is the sister of Sly Stone, Rose Stone, and Freddie Stone.
-She was also a member of Sly & the Family Stone and Little Sister.
+She was also a member of Little Sister.

 Background

 Vaetta Stewart was born to parents K.C. and Alpha Stewart.

-According to the book, Woodstock FAQ: All That's Left to Know About the Fabled Garden by Thomas E. Harkins, she was born in Denton Texas, the youngest of the Stewart children, Loretta, Sylvester, Frederick and Rosemary.
+According to the book, Woodstock FAQ: All That's Left to Know About the Fabled Garden by Thomas E. Harkins, she was born in Denton Texas, the youngest of the Stewart children, Loretta, Sylvester, Frederick and Rose.
 But as the book reads, the family moved to San Francisco in the 1940s.
 As she was born in 1950, her birthplace would be in California.

 At the age of seventeen she suffered a serious illness which could have stopped her musical direction, but she quickly recovered.

 She was the lead singer in the funk group Little Sister, which had a #8 R&B hit of its own in 1970 entitled "You're the One".
-She was also part of Sly & the Family Stone.
+She also sang background for Sly & the Family Stone.